-215. Board of Inquiry
+- 215. Board of Inquiry

-215A.
+- 215A.
 Operation during investigation

-216. Functions of Board of Inquiry
+- 216. Functions of Board of Inquiry

-217. Powers of Board of Inquiry
+- 217. Powers of Board of Inquiry

-218. Procedure of Board of Inquiry
+- 218. Procedure of Board of Inquiry

-219. Submissions
+- 219. Submissions

-220. Representation
+- 220. Representation

-221. Summons
+- 221. Summons

-222. Access to documents, &c.
+- 222. Access to documents, &c.

-223. Disclosure of information
+- 223. Disclosure of information

-223A.
+- 223A.
 Disclosure of confidential information provided by Board of Inquiry

-224. Report of inquiry
+- 224. Report of inquiry

-224A.
+- 224A.
 Board of Inquiry to provide report, &c., to Director

 225. Result of inquiry

 226. Dismissal of councillors

 226A.
 Winding-up of authority

 227. Immunity in publishing reports

 228. Confidentiality

 228A.
 Board of Inquiry to provide information to Director

 229. Cost of inquiry

-Division 2 Commission and

 Division 2 - Commissioners

-230. Appointment of commissioner on suspension 231.
-Appointment of commissioner on dismissal 232.
-Powers and functions of commissioner 233.
-Remuneration of commissioner 234.
-Termination of appointment as commissioner
+230. Appointment of commissioner on suspension

+231. Appointment of commissioner on dismissal

+232. Powers and functions of commissioner

+233. Remuneration of commissioner

+234. Termination of appointment as commissioner

 PART 14 - LEGAL PROCEEDINGS

-Division 1 - Proof and evidence
+\boldsymbol{D} Division 1 - Proof and evidence

 235. Proof of certain matters

 236. Averments

 237. Authentication of certain documents

 238. Minutes

 239. Gazette

-Division 2 - Actions by or against councils
+\boldsymbol{D} ivision 2 - A Actions by or against councils

-- 240. Appearances in court - 241.
-Penalties
+240. Appearances in court

+241. Penalties

-Division 3 - Validations and presumptions
+\boldsymbol{D} ivision 3 - V Validations and presumptions

-- 242. Named as owner - 243.
-Validation of proclamations, &c.
+242. Named as owner

+243. Validation of proclamations, &c.

-Division 4 - Mutual rights of owners and occupiers
+\boldsymbol{D} Division 4 - Mutual rights of owners and occupiers

-- 244. Application
+244. Application

-- 245. Rights against owner enforceable against occupier
+245. Rights against owner enforceable against occupie

-- 246. Certain notices to be passed on
+246. Certain notices to be passed on

-- 247. Right to carry out works

-- 248. Right of occupier to act in certain cases on default of owner

-- 249. Primary right of occupier bearing owner's liability
+249. Primary right of occupier bearing owner's liability

-- 250. Ultimate liability
+250. Ultimate liability

-- 251. Mesne tenants
+251. Mesne tenants

-- 252. Several owners
+252. Several owners

-Division 5 - Proceedings for offences
+D ovision 5 - I Proceedings for offences

 252A.
 Proceedings for offences

+P ART 15 - C COUNCIL ELECTIONS

-Division 1 - Preliminary
+D ivision 1 - I Preliminary

-- [253.
+[253.
 Repealed]

-- 253A.
+253A.
 Acting general manager

-- 253B.
+253B.
 Prescribed procedures for certain elections

 Division 2 - Electors

-- 254. Entitlement to be on list of electors and to vote in election
+254. Entitlement to be on list of electors and to vote in election

-- 255. Voting by corporations
+255. Voting by corporations

-- 256. Maximum number of votes
+256. Maximum number of votes

-- 257. Electoral enrolment form
+257. Electoral enrolment form

-- 258. Electoral roll
+258. Electoral roll

-- 259. Inspection of electoral roll
+259. Inspection of electoral roll

-- 260. Closure of electoral roll
+260. Closure of electoral roll

-- 261. List of electors
+261. List of electors

-- 261A.
+261A.
 Inspection of list of electors

-- 262. Reviews
+262. Reviews

-Division 2A - Compulsory voting
+D ivision 2A - - Compulsory voting

-- 262A.
-Voting compulsory for certain persons entitled to vote - 262B.
-Offence of failing to vote where voting compulsory - 262C.
-Notice of failure to vote - 262D.
-Second notice if no response from elector - 262E.
+262A.
+Voting compulsory for certain persons entitled to vote

+262B.
+Offence of failing to vote where voting compulsory

+262C.
+Notice of failure to vote

+262D.
+Second notice if no response from elector

+262E.
 Determination of valid and sufficient reason for failure to vote

+Right to carry out works

+Right of occupier to act in certain cases on default of owner

-- 262F.
-Determination notice where reason for failure to vote not accepted - 262G.
-Elector may pay failure to vote penalty - 262H.
+262F.
+Determination notice where reason for failure to vote accepted

+262G.
+Elector may pay failure to vote penalty

+262H.
+262H.
 Infringement notice

 Division 3 - Issuing places and electoral officials

-- 263. Issuing places
+263. Issuing places

-- 264. Returning officer
+264. Returning officer

-- 265. Electoral officers
+265. Electoral officers

-- 266. Powers of electoral officers in charge
+266. Powers of electoral officers in charge

-- 267. Electoral officer voting
+267. Electoral officer voting

-- 268. Expenses of elections
+268. Expenses of elections

 Division 4 - Notices of elections and nominations

-- 268A.
+268A.
 Closing day and polling period

-- 269. Notice of election
+269. Notice of election

-- 270. Eligibility for nomination as councillor
+270. 270.
+Eligibility for nomination as councillor 271.
+Notice of nominations 272.
+Acceptance or rejection of nomination

-- 271. Notice of nominations
+271.

-- 272. Acceptance or rejection of nomination
+272.

-- 273. Withdrawal of nomination or death of candidate
+273. Withdrawal of nomination or death of candidateElection without poll

-- 274. Election without poll
+274.

-- 275. Election with poll
+275. Election with poll

-- 276. Display of notice of nominations
+276. Display of notice of nominations

 Division 5 - Advertising in respect of elections

-- [277.
+[277.
 Repealed]

-- 278. Electoral advertising
+278. Electoral advertising

-- 279. Return in relation to electoral advertising
+279. Return in relation to electoral advertising

-- 280. Further information
+280. Further information

-- 281. Returns open for inspection
+281. Returns open for inspection

-- 282. Electoral Commissioner may require information
+282. 282.
+Electoral Commissioner may require information

 Division 6 - Postal voting

+not

-- 283. Voting - 284.
+Voting

 Ballot material